 Getting information about the accounts and balances

-We may need to conduct some checks on your identity before we can disclose account information to you.
-We might be able to perform an electronic search to prove your identity as an alternative to providing original documentation.
+We may need to conduct some checks on your identity before we can disclose any account information.
+To do this we might be able to perform an electronic search to prove your identity as an alternative to providing original documentation.
 We’d need your permission first though.

-If your're named as an executor in the Will we can tell you the account balance(s) and interest due up to the date of death.
+If you are named as an executor in the Will we can tell you the account balance(s) and interest due up to the date of death.
 If there is no Will, this is called being 'intestate'.
 In this case, we can only give information to certain people.
 First we speak to the spouse or civil partner, or the solicitor appointed to act on behalf of the estate.
 If there's no surviving spouse or civil partner, we might be able to deal with adult children or parents.

-The post address is:
+Our postal address is: